 - Kitchen scale (recommended)

-I generally always use "00" flour.
-This is a finely ground Italian flour that produces optimal results for making fresh pasta.
-If you are in a bind you may also use all-purpose flour.
+I generally always use “00” flour.
+This finely ground Italian flour produces optimal results for making fresh pasta.
+If you are in a bind, you may also use all-purpose flour.

-I find it is easier to mix a uniform dough when using the Italian 00 flour since it is so fine.
+I find it easier to mix a uniform dough when using the Italian 00 flour, as it is so fine.

 How To Make Pappardelle Pasta